nus-cs2103-AY2324S2/tp/README.md

 ## Sorting Feature

 ### 1. Sort Order by Date
-Sort when the order is due based on the date (excluding prioritize order)
+Sort when the order is due based on the date (excluding prioritize order).

 Example: `sort orderdate`